tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 ## Deployment

-You can deploy the stack to a Docker Swarm mode cluster and use CI systems to do it automatically.
+You can deploy the stack to a Docker Swarm mode cluster with a main Traefik proxy, set up using the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>, to get automatic HTTPS certificates, etc.

+And you can use CI (continuous integration) systems to do it automatically.

 But you have to configure a couple things first.

 ### Persisting Docker named volumes